TESA-workshops/ageing-best-practices-2023/README.md

 **Plenary talk by DFO expert** Andrea Perreault (NAFC) - Impacts of ignoring length-stratified sampling design (20-30 mins)

-**Short talk** Mike McMahon (BIO) - From surveys to published assessment, a data manager's perspective on the use of age information (10-15 mins)
+**Plenary talk by external expert** Lisa Ailloud (NOAA NMFS) - A general theory of age-length keys (20-30 mins)

-**Short talk** Jordan Ouellette-Plante (IML) - Methods developed to compute age-length keys for the northern Gulf of St. Lawrence Atlantic Cod, and prospects for other age-based assessments (10-15 mins)
+**Short talk** Daniel Ricard for Jordan Ouellette-Plante (IML) - Methods developed to compute age-length keys for the northern Gulf of St. Lawrence Atlantic Cod, and prospects for other age-based assessments (10-15 mins)

 **Short talk** Kim Emond and Hélène Dionne (IML) - Catch-at-age of commercial herring landings and numbers-at-age from acoustics surveys (10-15 mins)